puzzle/ng-time-chart/README.md

 - _startTime_: The start date of the item.
 This is represented in Momentjs
 - _endTime_: The end date of the item.
 - _class_: The optional css-class of the item.
-_ _onClick_: The optional action to take if the bar is clicked in the chart.
+- _onClick_: The optional action to take when the user clicks the item in the chart.
+- _details_: Additional information for the item.
+These are displayed when the mouse hovers over the item in the calendar.

 ##Known Issues